Couldn't make the All Hands annual meeting Feb. 26? Minutes are posted at on the blog page.

 The white-blazed trail will take you to the West Park Road aid station.
-From there, leave the trails and follow the signs, flags and ribbons along West Park Road, staying on the grass, to Bunker Hill.
+From there, leave the trails and follow the signs, flags, and ribbons along West Park Road, staying on the grass, to Bunker Hill.
 This is the Goodwin Loop.
 Complete the 2.5-mile Goodwin Loop, which includes a traverse of Bunker Hill, and return to the West Park Road aid station.
 You’ll then continue on the white-blazed trail back to the Lands End aid station.

-Leaving Lands End you will continue on the white-blazed trail back to the Start/Finish aid station.
+Leaving Lands End, you will continue on the white-blazed trail back to the Start/Finish aid station.
 This completes one loop of the course.

 Big Loop: At the Start/Finish aid station, runners will have completed 25 miles (26.2 for marathoners)—what we call the “Big Loop.”
 Hundred-milers repeat the Big Loop three more times and 50-milers one more time.

 When the trails cross: The white-blazed trail and the blue-blazed trail cross at several points on the course.
-The crossings will be heavily marked and signed, but it is your responsibility to read and heed the markers, signs, and white, blue and red blazes to stay on course.
+The crossings will be heavily marked and signed, but it is your responsibility to read and heed the markers, signs, and white and blue blazes to stay on course.

-The 2015 Hawk is a fully-staffed race.
-Aid stations will feature water, sports drinks, and typical aid station snacks.
-Following are the locations and distances runners will hit aid stations as they traverse the 25-mile course (26.2 for marathoners).
+The Hawk is a fully-staffed race with three aid stations, crewed by experienced UltraRunners.
+Aid stations will be modified based on current COVID-19 restrictions - we will communicate what will be offered 30 days before the race.
+The locations and distances runners will hit aid stations as they traverse the 25-mile course (26.2 for marathoners):